pankajtandon/vacationplanner/readme.md

 Q2.
 I need to remain healthy by following a vegetarian diet and also remain under budget.
 What dishes can you recommend so that I follow the 90 30 50 diet rule and such that it is also affordable over a year?
 Note that 90/30/50 rule refer to grams of carbs/protein/fat per meal.

 Q3: I want to hike in good weather in October 2026.
 Where should I go, where it's pleasant, not too pricey, I can get vegetarian food and I can get a property to stay at (with a coffee maker, preferably)?
 I live in Pittsburgh, PA and would prefer places that have direct flights from here.

+Q4.
+Based on my past spending habits, what are going to be my largest expenses in this quarter?
 ```